iXsystems/ixbuild/README.md

 this build finishes, the builder will begin fetching packages from the pkgng repo specified in pkg.conf.
 Lastly the ISO will be built in the ~/iso directory.

+Before you can run make image you must have unicode.pf2 in /usr/local/share/grub/.
+You can copy /boot/grub/pcbsdfont.pf2 if you have pcbsd installed.
+Alternatively you may fetch pcbsdfont.pf2 from PCBSD github.

 Advanced Usage: